 Aussie’s love a road trip.
-The land down under is huge and traversed by millions of kilometres of bitumen so there is no shortage of options, but the Great Ocean Road in Victoria is arguably the most famous.
+The land down under is huge and traversed by millions of kilometres of bitumen so there is no shortage of options for road trips around Eastern Australia, but the Great Ocean Road in Victoria is arguably the most famous.
 The appeal is such that people from all walks of life are jostling for space on the Great Ocean Road.
 Visitors range from cash strapped backpackers in Wicked campers to retired couples in matching rain jackets and everyone in between.
 A drive down the Great Ocean Road is a ‘must do’ for visitors to this spectacular part of the world.
 Read on for all the details …

 Let’s Get Social!

 First things first, if you are not in a position to take your own car you are going to need to hire one.
 I always use Airport Rentals for their incredible value.
 This trip we hired a Nissan Micra but were delighted with an upgrade to a Renault Megane convertible.
 I generally hire the cheapest car on the lot but this baby opened my eyes to how nice a little extra luxury is.
 Cruising with the top down made the trip that much more special, even though it was freezing.
 The Great Ocean Road offers rugged coastlines with spectacular Instagram worthy sites so pack your camera.
 You might have a sophisticated rig costing thousands or just the in built camera in your phone, either way get in there and jostle for position with the hordes where selfie sticks abound and snap weary little ones have pained looks on their faces as Mum and Dad snap ‘just one more’.
 Lastly consider where you are staying for the night if you are doing a two-day trip.
 Accommodation can fill up quickly, particularly on the weekends so you would be wise to book in advance.
 Check Expedia and Agoda for some great deals before you go.